evoingram/LambdaSchool/m2/21e1/README.md

 1. What is the DOM?

+Document object model, the 'window' or container that holds all the page's elements

 2. What is an event?

+An event is something happening on or to the page, like a mouse click, doubleclick, key up/down, pointer out of element/over element, things like this.
+There are tons of "events" that javascript can detect.

 3. What is an event listener?

+Javascript command that 'listens' for an event to happen on the page to a given element and then runs a function when that event happens

 4. Why would we convert a NodeList into an Array?

+A NodeList isn't a real array, so it won't have access to array methods such as slice or map.

 5. What is a component?

+Reusable pieces of code to display info in a consistent repeatable way

 ### Git Set up